1708 Peachtree St. NE, Atlanta, GA 30309 • 315 W. Ponce de Leon Ave, Decatur, GA 30030

 We recognize that Colonialism often disconnects people from their bodies as a way to survive harm.
 In our work, together we gently reconnect you to your body’s cues, intuition, and wisdom.
 By incorporating somatic awareness, we support you in reclaiming safety, presence, and agency in your body -- not just your thoughts.

-Common Concerns We Support Through a Decolonized Lens
+Common Concerns We Support

 -